Exhibition "Zinaida Serebryakova" in Kaluga

 The exhibition’s presentation includes both the artist’s pre-revolutionary and emigration periods.

-Particularly valuable exhibits include works that made Serebryakova famous in Russian art, such as "Banya", "Peasants", "House of Cards", "Study of a Girl (Self-Portrait)", and "Ballet Dressing Room (Swan Lake)".
+Particularly valuable exhibits include works that helped establish Serebryakova’s reputation in Russian art, such as "Banya", "Peasants", "House of Cards", "Study of a Girl (Self-Portrait)", and "Ballet Dressing Room (Swan Lake)".

-Zinaida Evgenyevna Serebryakova (1884–1967) was a brilliant master of 20th-century painting, a participant in the Mir Iskusstva (World of Art) movement, and one of the first Russian women to enter the history of world painting.
+Zinaida Evgenyevna Serebryakova (1884–1967) was an important painter of the twentieth century, a participant in the Mir Iskusstva (World of Art) movement, and one of the Russian women artists whose work entered the wider history of painting.

 She grew up in an artistic family spanning several generations (her father was sculptor E.A.